Office of the Dean, School of Education and Human Sciences, 2024-

 Effective January 1, 2010, UAB reorganized some of the university's non-health science academic schools, and the School of Education became one of the component units of the university's newly created College of Arts and Sciences.
 Dr. Froning retired soon after this realignment, and on January 1, 2011, faculty member Dr. Deborah L. Voltz became the school's fifth dean.
 During the 2012-2013 academic year, the School of Education was removed from a reporting line to the College of Arts and Sciences and Dean Voltz was given a direct report to the Office of the Provost, returning the school to its original independence from the College.

 When Dr. Voltz stepped down in 2017 and returned to the faculty, Dr. Lynn Kirkland was appointed as the school's interim dean.
 Dr. Kirkland was previously the chair of the Department of Curriculum and Instruction.
 She served until the summer of 2018 when Dr. Autumn Tooms Cypres became the school's sixth dean.
 Dr. Cypres came to UAB from St. John's University in New York and assumed the office of dean on July 1, 2018.
 Her tenure as dean was brief and in 2020 she became UAB's associate provost for Lifelong Learning.
 As a result, on October 1, 2020, Dr. Michelle Robinson became the school's interim dean.
 Dr. Robinson, a member of the faculty of the dental school, had previously served as the interim dean of the School of Dentistry.
 Dr. Robinson thus became the first faculty member to have served as interim dean of two different academic schools at UAB.
 Robinson served as dean in that interim capacity until the end of December 2022 when she was succeeded by Dr. Scott Snyder, the school's associate dean for Research.
 He became interim dean of the School of Education in January 2023 and served briefly in that capacity until the arrival on campus of a new dean.
-Dr. Teresa Doughty began her tenure as the seventh dean of Education on April 3, 2023.
+Dr. Teresa Doughty began her tenure as the seventh dean of Education on April 3, 2023, and she continued as dean when the school was renamed in 2024 as the School of Education and Human Sciences.

 Copyright: The University of Alabama Board of Trustees.